 Scott County Minnesota assistance programs.

-Nutritious food and food assistance
+Nutritious groceries, meals and food assistance

 A non-profit organization known as Three-Sixty (360) Communities (formerly Community Action Council, Inc.) will offer nutritious food and aid to families and individuals need of food assistance and the agency also works to counteract the root causes of hunger through both antipoverty and also asset building strategies.
 952-985-5300